-Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes,

-- waterway but must be deposited in a self-contained area in compliance with all state statutes regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by the Illinois EPA.
+3 Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by the Illinois BPA.
 Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.

-4. All areas affected by construction shall be mulched and seeded as soon after construction as possible.
+4. All areas affected by construction shall be mulched and seeded as soon after construction as - All areas affected by construction shall be mulched and seeded as soon after construction as possible.
 The applicant shall undertake necessary measures and procedures to reduce erosion during construction.
 Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
 All construction within the waterway shall be conducted during zero or low flow conditions.
-The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
-An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section.

-5. The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).

-6. The applicant is advised that the following permit(s) must be obtained from the Agency: permits to construct sanitary sewers, water mains and related facilities prior to construction. - construction. - The proposed work shall be constructed with adequate erosion control measures (i.e., silt fences, etc.) to prevent transport of sediment and materials to the adjoining wetlands and/or - 42.
+The applicant shall be responsible for obtaining an NPDBS Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
+An NPDBS Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section.
+The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPR/USDA, NRCS; 2011).
+The applicant is advised that the following permit(s) must be obtained from the Agency: permits to construct sanitary sewers, water mains and related facilities prior to construction. - construction. - The proposed work shall be constructed with adequate erosion control measures (i.e., silt fences, etc.) to prevent transport of sediment and materials to the adjoining wetlands and/or - 42.
 Recreational Facilities.
 Discharges of dredged or fill material into non-tidal waters of 42.
-Recreational facilities.
-Discharges of dredged of fill material into non-thal waters of the United States for the construction or expansion of recreational facilities.
-Examples of recreational facilities that may be authorized by this NWP include playing fields (e.g., football fields, baseball fields), baseball fields), baseball fields), baseball fields, baseball forces, and campgrounds (excluding recreational vehicle parks).
-This NWP also authorizes the construction or expansion of small support facilities, such as maintenance and storage buildings and stables that are directly related to the recreational activity, but it does not authorize the construction of hotels, restaurants, racetracks, stadiums are as or similar facilities.
+Recreational Facilities.
+Discharges of dredged or fill material into non-tidal waters of the United States for the construction or expansion of recreational facilities.
+Examples of recreational facilities that may be authorized by this NMP include playing fields (e.g., football fields, baseball fields), basketball courts, tennis courts, hiking trails, bike paths, golf courses, ski areas, horse paths, nature centers, and campgrounds (excluding recreational vehicle parks).
+This NMP also authorizes the construction or expansion of small support facilities, such as maintenance and storage buildings and stables that are directly related to the recreational activity, but it does not authorize the construction of hotels, restaurants, racetracks, stadiums, arenas, or similar facilities.